hbctraining/main/announcement.md

 We would like to announce the launch of HBC's new training program for 2019!

 This year we are piloting a new learning model that replaces the 3-day workshops we have previously offered.
 While all of the content will remain the same as past workshops, we are changing the format to be more modular.
-Our current content has been separated into two categories: 1) Basic Data Skills and 2) Adavanced NGS Analyses.
+Our current content has been separated into two categories: 1) Basic Data Skills and 2) Advanced NGS Analyses.
 Each of these are described in more detail below.

 ## Basic Data Skills